VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 Since MiniGUI 3.2.2, you can use MiniGUI's built-in CommLCD NEWGAL engine and Comm IAL engine to support your video output device and input device.
 By using these two engines, you do not need to change the source code of MiniGUI core.
-Instead, you implement the engines outside the MiniGUI core by defining some external functions.
+Instead, you implement the engines outside the MiniGUI Core by defining some external functions.

-In this document, we describe the usage and the interfaces about these two engines.
+In this document, we describe the usage and interfaces of these two engines.

 ## Key Points